ryuzee/open-slideshare/README.md

 ## Install For AWS User

 If you want to run this app on AWS, You can use a simple CloudFormation Template [here](https://raw.githubusercontent.com/ryuzee/open-slideshare-environment/master/aws_cfn_single.template).
-This template will create a VPC, 4 subnets for both provate and public, required S3 buckets, SQS queue, IAM Role and so on.
+This template will create a VPC, 4 subnets for both private and public, required S3 buckets, SQS queue, IAM Role and so on.
 When you run this template, only you need to do is to wait around 15 minutes with coffee.

 This template is only for Tokyo region (ap-northeast-1).
 If you want to run the app in other region, you need to customize both this CFn template and install.sh.